Moderli/Spotme/README.md

 ## Overview

-Revela is an AI-powered event photo platform where:
+Spotme is an AI-powered event photo platform where:

 * Photographers create events and upload photos.
 * Guests scan a QR code and upload a selfie.